NathanHawks/SR1eGameBot/README.md

 ## Misc ##

-  All initiative-related and macro-related commands are a little slow (due to communication with Google Drive).
-They get faster after the first use.
+  With the exception of non-macro dice rolls, all commands are a little slow (due to communication with Google Drive).
+Thanks to caching, they get much faster over time.
 The :hourglass_flowing_sand: reaction means it's working on your request.

   Commands are not case-sensitive.
 Go WiLd WitH tHaT.